-b) rtrv-ip-lnk - to verify the Service Module card Ethernet configuration to the ELAPs.
+- b) rtrv-ip-lnk to verify the Service Module card Ethernet configuration to the ELAPs. - c) rept-stat-card to verify the state and location of the cards running the VSCCP, and SCCP applications.

-- c) rept-stat-card to verify the state and location of the cards running the EBDA DCM, EBDA BLM, VSCCP, and SCCP applications. - d) rept-stat-sccp to verify the number of TSM cards running the SCCP application currently provisioned in the EAGLE 5 ISS.
+d) rept-stat-sccp - to show the status and number of service modules running the SCCP or VSCCP application currently provisioned in the EAGLE 5 ISS.
 Record the values displayed in these steps.